TorahBibleCodes/TorahBibleCodes/README.md

 Documented in SEPHER HAMELBOSH, the dress book , inside Raziel book , page 1,2,3,4

-Angelical cordenates to modern time space.
+Angelical coordenates to modern time space.

   - Identify each constelation and star to angel and arcangel , and principe